 A minor in biology takes a minimum of six courses of which at least three courses are advanced.
-These courses must include Biology 1430, 1431, and 2450.
-Two semesters of chemistry are also required.

-A grade of at least a C is required in all prerequisite courses.
+These courses must include BIO 1430, 1431, and 2450.
+Two semesters of CHEM, both lecture and lab, are also required.
+A grade of "C" or higher is required in all prerequisite courses.